bullmoose20/MK-Docs/docs/komet/guides/ratings.md

 * Audience rating matches the TMDb rating of `82%`.
 * Note how the values have changed dramatically and all match between the overlay, plex ratings, and external sites.

-The log will show Komet updating those values.
+The log will show Kometa updating those values.

 ```
 | Processing: 1/1 Star Wars: Episode IV - A New Hope     |